Nature and Environmental Services

 Mitigating climate change by reducing greenhouse gas emissions is universal in its impact on nature but is also now well understood, even if the challenge is significant.

-Chris Sheppard, CEO ERM Group
+Chris Sheppard, CEO EMR Group